michalkowal66/michalkowal66/README.md

 # Hi there, I'm Michał :wave:

-## I'm a Software Develeoper, a Computer Science student and a Civil Engineer
+## I'm a Software Developer, a Computer Science student and a Civil Engineer

 - :office: :computer: In my work I develop dedicated Civil Engineering software using C# (Tekla Open API, ASP.NET) and Python
 - :man_student: I study Computer Science at Cracow University of Technology